bbatton/UEP_BattlEye_Extended_Controller_Installer/README.md

 Unified Epoch Project BattlEye Extended Controller Installer
 ============================================================
 This an installer specifically made to allow for easy and proper installation of BEC into Epoch Servers on any map.
-This installer has been updated to pull from a BEC repo for ARMA 2.
-Currently BEC still auto terminates.
+This installer is officially no longer supported as BEC the software it installs is no longer in a working state with no change in the near future.

 # Table of Contents:
 * [Features](https://github.com/bbatton/UEP_BattlEye_Extended_Controller_Installer#features)